Epsilon User's Manual and Reference >

 If you don't use any flags or section names, Epsilon will provide

-man page topics available.
-Within man page output, you can
+page topics available.
+Within man page output, you can double-click on

-or press <Enter> to follow it, or press m to be prompted for another
+to follow it, or press m to be prompted for another man page topic.

 See the man page for the man command itself for information on